stanleyhuangyc/Freematics/firmware_v5/datalogger/README.md

 Storage
 -------

-By default, ESP32's internal flash is used as SPIFFS for data storage.
-Due to limited flash size, rotation logging is implemented.
+By default, ESP32's internal flash is used for data storage (file-based, using SPIFFS).
+Simple rotation logging is implemented due to limited storage size.
 MicroSD data logging is also supported.

 HTTP Server
 -----------